Digital strategy, Fundraising

 We recommend beginning with a deep dive into your donor data to understand the distributions of contributions within your donor file (we can help with that!) in order to create segments that truly group similar donors together.

-Engagement moments can retain – and reactivate
+Cultivation can retain – and reactivate – your supporters

-Another great option is to give donors more ability to opt in to lower-frequency email streams once they make their first gift to a given campaign.
-This is a tactic we may be doing anyway, but naming it and providing it as an option allows us to make sure we are still getting that donation from this important segment, but also respecting the donor’s wishes to not receive further solicitations once they make that gift.
+Another great option is to give donors more ability to opt into lower-frequency email streams once they make their first gift to a given campaign.
+This is a tactic we may be doing anyway, but naming it and providing it as an option allows us to make sure we are still getting that donation from this important segment but also respecting the donor’s wishes to not receive further solicitations once they make that gift.

 Pure cultivation and stewardship

 Some of our partners’ audiences might prefer very long and technical explanations of programmatic work, while others might prefer highly graphical and designed emails demonstrating impact.
 It takes a fair amount of testing (and sometimes surveying!) to determine the types and frequency of stewardship messages that will work best to retain your donors – and we’re always happy to help you figure that out.
+(Learn more about that here!)

 Special touches that show you understand